7 Stages of Trauma Bonding: How to Break the Cycle & Heal

-Table of Contents
+Table of Contents hide

-Have you ever seen yourself deeply attached to someone who treats you badly?
+Do you find yourself making excuses for someone who hurts you, yet the thought of leaving them feels terrifying and impossible?
 Or maybe you have seen a friend struggling to leave a toxic relationship, even when it seems obviously harmful outside?
-This emotional attachment is not just about love or loyalty — it is usually the result of a trauma bond, a psychological response that develops in abusive relationships.
+This emotional attachment is not just about love or loyalty โ€” it is usually the result of a trauma bond, a psychological response that develops in abusive relationships.

 Trauma bonding occurs when a person is trapped in an abuse cycle that includes intermittent kindness, creating an emotional attachment that is very deep and hard to break.
 It is why so many people stay in relationships that are not good for them, even if they know they should leave.
 Also, not only in romantic relationships, but also in bond relationships, can often be seen in friendships, family dynamics, and even in the workplace, keeping people stuck in toxic situations.